markshust/markshust.com-gatsby/content/blog/2019/01/31/fix-5xx-server-validation-errors-google-search-console-gatsby/index.md

 ![Coverage email](coverage-email.png)

 Clicking the "Fix Coverage Issues" button, I was sent into Google Search Console (you are using <a href="https://search.google.com/search-console/" target="_blank">Google Search Console</a>, right?
 It tells you all sorts of good and bad things happening with your web site).
-I then noticed that the comment URLs from my old Drupal blog were being returned as 404/500 server errors:
+I then noticed that the comment and newsletter URLs from my old Drupal blog were being returned as 404/500 server errors:

 ![Console errors](console-errors.png)